populse/mia_processes/docs/html/_sources/documentation/bricks/tools/Get_Conditions_From_csv.rst.txt

     ::

-      ex. ['/home/username/MIA_projects/data/downloaded_data/sess01_bloc_onset.csv',
+      ex. ['/home/username/MIA_projects/data/downloaded_data/sess01_block_onset.csv',
            '/home/username/MIA_projects/data/downloaded_data/sess02_event_onset.csv']

-- *design_type* (a list of string which are bloc or event-related):
+- *design_type* (a list of string which are block or event-related):
-    The type of design for each session (bloc design or event-related design).
+    The type of design for each session (block design or event-related design).
     The order should be the same as for the csv_files parameter.

     ::

-      ex. ['bloc', 'event-related']
+      ex. ['block', 'event-related']

 **Outputs parameters:**